G705-Ghilan/G705-Ghilan/README.md

 </p>

 # Hi, I'm Ghilan 😁
-A budding developer on a journey to master programming ...
+A developer on a journey to master programming ...

 ## 🔨 Tools
 <table>